matrixya/GeneralizedAR/README.md

 GeneralizedAR
 =============

-sharing the code for generalizing AR
+sharing the code for generalizing AR.